RadiusNetworks/flybuy-js/README.md

 ## Creating a map

 First, instantiate a new `Flybuy` object.
 After you have done that, you can call `flybuy.createMap` once you have the data you wish to load.
-The first argument to the method should the selector string. (not a DOM element)
+The first argument to the method should the selector string or a DOM element.

 The instantiated `Flybuy` object does not need to be global in scope, you may assign it to whatever context works for your application.